grumpypenny/sentiment-analysis-and-music-generation/README.md

 - After running `cleaner.py`, you will see three files generated in the `Data` folder with the given save name followed by `-train.csv`, `-test.csv`, and `-validation.csv`
 3. Run `char_model.py` in `Source Files`
 - Command Line Arguments:
-    - The name of the model you wish to continue traning (set it as -n if you wish to train from scratch)
+    - The name of the model you wish to continue training  (set it as -n if you wish to train from scratch)
     - The name that the model should be saved as
     - The name of the dataset used for training (in this case it would be the save name provided to `cleaner.py`)
 - After training, it will display the training curve